Sunday River (ski resort): Competition

 The Bust 'N' Burn was an annual mogul skiing competition held in mid-April.
 The event was open to all skiers willing to participate, and was held in various locations year-to-year around the mountain.
 It was held annually from 1987 to 2009, and was brought back after a decade-long hiatus in 2024.
 The re-branded event in 2024 was held on the White Heat trail, and was well received by many skiers and riders.
 The event also saw multiple Olympic athletes attend the event, including Troy Murphy, competing under the persona of "Donnie Pelletier", Troy's stereotype of the Maine way of life.

+Santa Sunday

+The Santa Sunday ski is an annual charitable event held at Sunday River.
+A limited number of tickets, usually between 250-300, are sold for the event held on a Sunday before Christmas.
+The Santas take the South Ridge Express and then ski down Broadway, a green trail.
+South Ridge is the best location for spectators.
+Participants can ski or board but must wear: a red Santa hat with white pompom, a red Santa jacket, a pair of red Santa pants, and a Santa beard.
+The first Santa Sunday ski was in 2000.